thesharp/htpasswd/README.md

 Raised by ``Group.delete_user`` if user isn't in a group.

 ### UnknownEncryptionMode
-Raised by _encrypt_password if mode is not 'crypt' or 'md5'.
+Raised by _encrypt_password if mode is not 'crypt', 'md5' or 'md5-base'.